San Francisco Zoo tiger attacks: Investigation

 It was not immediately apparent how Tatiana had escaped, but police said that Tatiana may have "leaped" or "climbed" the walls of her enclosure.
 Police undertook an investigation to determine whether one of the victims climbed over a waist-high fence and then dangled a leg or other body part over the edge of a moat around the tiger enclosure.

 Two days after the attack, on December 27, 2007, the zoo reported that while the moat, at 33 feet wide, was sufficient by national standards, its initial claim that the grotto's moat wall was 20 ft tall was incorrect; officials measured it at 12.5 ft tall, substantially lower than what they had thought initially and what was recorded in zoo records.
 It was also substantially lower than the Association of Zoos and Aquariums' recommended minimum, 16 ft 4 in, for such enclosures.
 Tatiana's rear paws were embedded with concrete chips, suggesting that she had pushed against the moat wall during her escape.

 In the days immediately following the attack, the director of the zoo stated that Tatiana was probably provoked.
 He said, "Somebody created a situation that really agitated her and gave her some sort of a method to break out.
 There is no possible way the cat could have made it out of there in a single leap.
 I would surmise that there was help.
 A couple of feet dangling over the edge could possibly have done it."
 Sources told the San Francisco Chronicle that pine cones and sticks that might have been thrown at Tatiana had been found and which could not have landed in the vicinity naturally.
 Paul Dhaliwal later said that the three had yelled and waved at the tiger.
 According to early news sources, the Dhaliwal brothers had slingshots on them at the time of the attack.
 In later reports, the police denied that slingshots were found in the victims' car or at the zoo.
-Zoo visitor Jennifer Miller and her family allegedly saw the group of men, including an unidentified fourth person, taunting lions less than an hour before the tiger attack.
+Zoo visitor Jennifer Miller and her family allegedly saw the group, including an unidentified fourth person, taunting lions less than an hour before the tiger attack.
 She later identified Carlos Sousa as being part of the group but said Sousa did not join in the taunting.
 An attorney representing the Dhaliwal brothers stated that they had not taunted the tiger.